gentoo/sci/CONTRIBUTING.md

     hub clone gentoo-science/sci

 In order to send pull request and ask for inclusion of your changes you need to have your own fork of the overlay on github.
-You can do this by
+You can do this by issuing

     cd sci
     hub fork